qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/tutorial_basics.rst

 number of classes your app loads slower in the browser, so it's a trade-off between development speed and loading speed.

-Another variant, ``source-each``, is like *source* but loads *any* class file of the application from its original path on the file system, whether the class belongs to your own application library or not.
-This is interesting when you want to debug classes outside your custom application, e.g. if you are debugging another library along the way.

 So if you are just getting
 started with qooxdoo development, use the *source-all* version, which is the most convenient if you are not too impatient.
-If you are concerned about loading speed during development, but don't mind hitting the up and return keys in your shell window once in a while, go with the default *source* job.
-If your emphasis on the other hand is on inspection, and you want to see exactly which class files get loaded into your app and which code they provide, the *source-each* version might be your preference.
+If you are concerned about loading speed during development, but don't mind hitting the up and return keys in your shell window once in a while, go with the default *source-hybrid* job.
+If your emphasis on the other hand is on inspection, and you want to see exactly which class files get loaded into your app and which code they provide, the *source* version might be your preference.

 A Deployment Build